sistelexis/CarND-PID-Control-Project/README.md

 Based on the description, Parameter I is made to correct some bias, that doesn't appear to be present on the demo, so setting it to a very low value close to 0 (or exactly zero) seems a good approach.

-Based on that approach, from now on, we will only concentrate on Parameters P and D. We have also learnt that D needs to have a bigger asolute value.
+Based on that approach, from now on, we will only concentrate on Parameters P and D. We have also learnt that D needs to have a bigger absolute value.

 -1 0 -10 -> Quite nervous but completes the lap